Korrd/back-me-up-scotty/README.md

       > overcommented, overengineered crap which applies most of what we learned.
   - Is this meant for production?
       > NO WAY!
 Don't you dare!
 It's a newbie script meant to excercise & solidify
       > knowledge.
-As such, is full of flaws and NOT meant for a productive env
+As such, it is full of flaws and NOT meant for a productive env

 ## Usage